harismiller/multiagent-sim/README.md

 * X - Close the sim

 ## Contact
-For any questions or comments, please contact  Haris Miller (harismiller@gatech.edu).
+For any questions or comments, please contact  Haris Miller (hhmille@sandia.gov).